angular-architects/ngrx-toolkit/docs/docs/mutations.md

 }
 ```

+Why do we return a `Promise` and not something else, like an `Observable` or `Signal`?

+We were looking at the use case for showing a message,
+navigating to a different route, or showing/hiding a loading indicator while the mutation is active or ends.
+If we use a `Signal`, then it
+could be that a former mutation already set the value successful on the status.
+If we would have an `effect`, waiting for the `Signal` to
+succeed, that one would run immediately. `Observable` would have the same problem, and it would also add to the API which
+exposes an `Observable` which means users have to deal with RxJS once more.
+A `Promise` is perfect.
+It guarantees to return just a single
+value where `Observable` can emit one, none or multiple.
+It is always asynchronous and not like `Observable`.
+The syntax with `await`
+makes it quite good for DX and it is very easy to go from a `Promise` to an `Observable` or even `Signal`.

 ### Choosing between `rxMutation` and `httpMutation`

 Though mutations and resources have different intents, the difference between `rxMutation` and `httpMutation` can be seen in a